Indiana State Road 15: Route description

 In Warsaw SR 15 passes the Warsaw High School before entering downtown.
 SR 15 has an intersection with SR 25, where SR 15 turns east, before turning north on Detroit Street.
 Detroit Street heads north passes through commercial landscape, leaving downtown and having an interchange with US 30.
 North of US 30 SR 15 continues passes through commercial properties, passing west of the Warsaw Municipal Airport, before leaving Warsaw.
 Past Warsaw the road passes on the west side of Leesburg before passing through rural Kosciusko County.
 After Leesburg SR 15 passes through farms and fields, passing through the west side of Milford, before crossing of a CSX railroad track.
 North of the railroad track the road begins to parallel to a Norfolk Southern railroad track before leaving Kosciusko County and entering Elkhart County.
 In Elkhart County the highway has an intersection with US 6.
 SR 15 continues north passing on the west side of New Paris before crossing the Elkhart River and passes through Waterford Mills.

 North of Waterford Mills the road enters Goshen passing the Goshen Hospital and Goshen College.
 SR 15 enters the Goshen Historic District, where US 33 turns north concurrent with SR 15, before passing east of the Elkhart County Courthouse.
 The concurrency turns west on Pike Street before SR 15 turns north and leaves downtown by crossing over Norfolk Southern railroad tracks.
 North of the tracks the road passes through the north end of Goshen before entering rural Elkhart County, where SR 15 passes through farmland with residential areas.
 The road has an intersection with US 20 before a few curves and entering the town of Bristol from the south.
 While passing through the southern part of town SR 15 passes industrial properties before crossing Canadian National railroad track.
 North of the railroad tracks the road enters downtown Bristol and turns east onto SR 120.
 The concurrency heads east for a few blocks before it ends with SR 15 turning northeast, while SR 120 continues east.
 The road leaves Bristol and passes through wooded area, crossing over the Little Elkhart River, and passes over the Indiana Toll road, Interstate 80 and Interstate 90.
 After bridging over the toll road is the access road to the toll road, followed soon after the road ends at the Michigan state line.
-The SR 15 designation ends at the Michigan state line, with the roadway continues north as M-103, heading north towards Mottville.
+The SR 15 designation ends at the Michigan state line, with the roadway continuing north as M-103, heading north towards Mottville.